 Many folks prefer that American Muslim converts are oblivious to their own realities, especially when it comes to the decline of convert communities.
 Some people, even some converts, would rather that the convert community look at the world through the eyes of others, and not through their own reality.
+My own discussions with Imams and thousands of Muslims across the United States confirms that Black American Muslims are on a a precipitous and steady civilizational decline without a doubt.
+That is the reality on the ground.
+You can swim in denial all you want.
+However, there is very little to no evidence to the contrary.
 Nevertheless, there seems to be data that shows that the American Muslim convert community, a community already fractionalized, marginalized, and historically disadvantaged because of race, are at great risk of extinction, and here’s why.

 Black American Muslims, who constitute the overwhelming majority of converts to Islam in America, rank dead last on every socio-economic barometer that measures well being in the United States of America.
 This does not change when they convert to Islam.
 Add to that the terrible burden of marginalization and near civilizational irrelevancy by the rest of the Muslim world, near zero growth as a religious demographic and it all adds up to an undeniable path towards extinction.
 That’s the way it looks on the ground based on the information we have.
 More isn’t studied about it because quite simply, Converts to Islam, specifically Black American converts to Islam, to most, even to themselves, simply aren’t worth the time or the investment, and it’s hard to say otherwise with a straight face.
 By all accounts as far as I can see, our own survival doesn’t matter to us unless someone else is willing to pay the cost, do the work, and hold our hand, and there’s no one else left, who is willing to do that.